 - Venerating the relics of certain saints, such as hair, fingernail clippings, and bones

-Catholic theology argues that Christians who have died physically, and are alive in heaven, are part of the Church and can partake in applying the verses above.
-There is no distinction between asking a believer on Earth for prayer or a believer in heaven for prayer.
+Catholic theology argues that Christians who have died physically and are alive in heaven are part of the Church and can partake in applying the verses above.
+There is no distinction between asking a believer on Earth for prayer and a believer in heaven.

 The Apostle Paul encourages Christians to bear one another’s burdens (Gal.
 6:2).
-Catholic theology poses the question, “Who better to bear our burdens than believers who have overcome the trials and suffering we now face?”
+Catholic theology asks, “Who better to bear our burdens than believers who have overcome the trials and suffering we now face?”

 The faithful believers of the past have unique insight and knowledge about life’s trials and tribulations.
 They know firsthand people’s current needs and desire to intercede for Christians on Earth.
-Prayers to saints should never replace prayers to God, according to Catholic teaching.
+According to Catholic teaching, prayers to saints should never replace prayers to God.
 (Also see Can a Baptist Deacon Marry a Couple?)

 Church historians believe that the early Christians’ honor of martyrs may have evolved into the veneration of the saints.
-It’s known that early Christians used to gather at the graves of those who were killed for their faith and conduct worship services at such locations.
+It’s known that early Christians gathered at the graves of those killed for their faith and conducted worship services at such locations.

 Some do.
-Others don’t use the word “blasphemous” but they believe the practice is misguided and potentially dangerous.
-Strong disagreement with the doctrine didn’t begin with the Protestant Reformation in the 16th century like is sometimes assumed.
+Others don’t use the word “blasphemous,” but they believe the practice is misguided and potentially dangerous.
+Strong disagreement with the doctrine didn’t begin with the Protestant Reformation in the 16th century, as is sometimes assumed.

-The Waldensians is an example of a pre-Reformation group that opposed the practice as early as the 12th century, charging the Catholic church with practicing paganism.
+The Waldensians are an example of a pre-Reformation group that opposed the practice as early as the 12th century, charging the Catholic church with practicing paganism.